ncoghlan/misc/notes/python3/questions_and_answers.rst

 an uptick in all metrics, as the inclusion of pip makes it more likely that workshop organisers will recommend the use of Python 3.4 over other versions, as well as making it easier for new Python 3 users to discover and start taking advantage of the Python package index.
+The Python 3 documentation has also been significantly improved in terms of introducing new users to the broader Python ecosystem and helping to explain the many tools that are available outside the standard library to solve various problems.

 The Python 3 ecosystem is definitely the smaller of the two at this point in time (by a significant margin), but users that start with Python 3 should